TimChen1383/ActorCommunication/README.md

 # ActorCommunication

 Communicating between controller and door actor using cast and delegate.
-When the controller actor has been overlapped, the controller will light up and send a signal to door actor.
-After door actor receive the signal, the door will run the open animation.
+When the controller actor has been overlapped, the controller will be lit up and send a signal to the door actor.
+After door actor receive the signal, run door open animation.

 To make it works you have to do followings :
 - Place both ActorCommunication actor and MagicDoor actor in the level

 1. For ActorCommunication actor
-- Choose a MagicDoor actor in the details panel to communicate with
+- Choose a MagicDoor actor to communicate with in the details panel

 2. For MagicDoor actor
-- Set up door mesh in mesh component slot.
-This will the mesh that actor is going to move
+- Set up door mesh in the mesh component slot.
+It will the mesh that play the movement
 - Set up “DoorOffsetValue” in detail panel to decide the distance length of door movement
 - Create a curve float and add to the “TimeCure” slot.
-The actor will use the value stored in curve float as movement value
+The actor will use the value stored in curve float as the movement value